adobe/reactor-developer-docs/api/reference/1.0/secrets/fetch.md

 # Fetch a Secret

-Retrieve the data for an existing Secret, based on its ID.
+Retrieve an existing secret by ID.

 {% scenario secrets.show %}